How SKU-Level PMax Product Feed Optimization Improves Performance

-One of the biggest challenges in managing PMax campaigns is that performance can appear strong—or weak—in aggregate without revealing why.
-Campaigns may look stable overall while individual SKUs underperform, waste spend, or limit return.
+One of the biggest challenges in managing PMax campaigns is that performance can look strong or weak in aggregate without showing what is really happening underneath.
+A campaign may appear stable overall while individual SKUs underperform, waste spend, or limit return.

-In many cases, the root issue lies in the product feed.
+In many cases, the root issue is not bidding alone.
+It is the product feed.

-Asset groups are often the first place advertisers look when organizing PMax campaigns.
-But on their own, they don’t provide enough visibility to support meaningful optimization.
+Asset Groups are often the first place advertisers look when organizing PMax campaigns.
+They are important, but on their own, they do not always provide enough visibility to support meaningful optimization.

-When too many low-performing SKUs are grouped together—or when the product feed is too large relative to available ad spend—performance suffers.
-Automated bidding can compensate to a degree, but it doesn’t fully solve the problem.
+When too many low-performing SKUs are grouped together, or when the product feed is too large relative to available ad spend, performance can suffer.
+Automated bidding can compensate to a degree, but it does not fully solve the problem.

-- Performance is left to automated bidding (“trust the AI”)
+- Performance is left largely to automated bidding.

 A more effective approach is to:

-Rather than treating PMax as a black box, this approach turns it into a system you can actively improve.
+Rather than treating PMax as a black box, SKU-level analysis turns it into a system that can be actively reviewed and improved.

 What SKU-Level Analysis Reveals

-Looking at performance at the SKU level allows you to identify:
+Looking at performance at the SKU level allows advertisers to identify:

-This creates a clear path to better decisions across feed optimization, campaign structure, and budget allocation.
+This creates a clearer path to better decisions across product feed optimization, campaign structure, segmentation, and budget allocation.

 Example: SKU-Level Performance in Practice

-Here’s a single SKU from a 150-SKU PMax campaign after 5 days:
+Here is a single SKU from a 150-SKU PMax campaign after five days:

 - 3,732 impressions